2025 Ideas Exchange

 6:00-7:30 Dinner and Closing Session (Roundtable Discussions and Poster Presentations)

-The Proposal Submission Form can be found here.
+The deadline to submit a proposal is September 5th, 2025.
+The Submission Form can be found here or by clicking the button below.
 We look forward to reviewing your proposals!

 2025 Ideas Exchange Contact